travis-ci/docs-travis-ci-com/blog/_posts/2011-08-29-big_refactoring.md

 its original spike.
 But here are some more details.
 We wanted to achieve the following things:

-* Split up the monster Build model into more finegrained classes for more clarity
+* Split up the monster Build model into more fine-grained classes for more clarity
-* Move to a statemachine-like pattern for more explicitely reflecting various state changes that happen across various models
+* Move to a statemachine-like pattern for more explicitly reflecting various state changes that happen across various models
 * Lay better grounds for the long planned move to [AMQP](https://github.com/ruby-amqp/amqp) (communication with the workers)